 Situation

-Most organizations conduct reviews without a defined baseline.
-Improvement conversations devolve into competing interpretations of the same data.
-When there is no agreed-upon reference point, every meeting is a negotiation about reality — not a decision about what to do next.
+Many organizations conduct reviews without a defined baseline.
+Improvement conversations can become competing interpretations of the same data.
+When there is no agreed-upon reference point, the meeting spends too much time defining reality and too little time deciding what to do next.

 Benchmarking ends that loop.